HandyPlugins/handyplugins-paddlepress/readme.txt

 == Description ==

-PaddlePress is a standalone payments plugin that connects Paddle with WordPress.
+HandyPlugins PaddlePress is a standalone payments plugin that connects Paddle with WordPress.
 Simply set up a Paddle account and start accepting credit cards on your WordPress site.

 __Plugin Website__: [https://handyplugins.co/paddlepress-pro/](https://handyplugins.co/paddlepress-pro/)

-= PaddlePress PRO Features =
+= HandyPlugins PaddlePress PRO Features =

-PaddlePress PRO provides additional functionalities to integrate Paddle with WordPress.
+HandyPlugins PaddlePress PRO provides additional functionalities to integrate Paddle with WordPress.
 PRO features:

 - Customer Dashboard: Let your members easily view and manage their account details.
 - Membership Levels: Create an unlimited number of membership packages and map with your Paddle products or plans.